COVID-IWG/epimargin/paper/paper.md

 performing numerical orbit integration). -->

 # Statement of need

+- data-driven analysis of policy choices

+- data preparation choices made explicit and out of the box

+- modularity and extensibility of methods and model

+- speed

+- visualization

 <!-- `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python
 enables wrapping low-level languages (e.g., C) for speed without losing